damogranlabs/classy_blocks/README.md

     - [x] Expand Shape's outer surface to generate a new Shape (Cylinder/Annulus > Annulus)
     - [x] Contract Shape's inner surface into a new Shape (Annulus > Cylinder/Annulus)
     - [ ] Join two Operations by extending their Edges
-    - [x] Offset Operation's faces to form new ones
+    - [x] Offset Operation's faces to form new operations

 ## Modifiers
 After blocks have been placed, it is possible to create new geometry based on placed blocks or to modify them.